N3RDIUM/PyCraft/README.md

 ## Known issues
 - [x] - Will be fixed soon.
 #####
 - [x] 1.
-The game hangs while generating chunks.
+All contributors don't appear on the README.
 - [x] 2.
-All contributors don't appear on the README.
+The README doesn't show the carousel.

 ## Contributors
 ##### (Someone please make all-contributors appear here)